What is a core process?

 - Determination of process key figures and monitoring of process performance

-- Preparation / execution of a business process optimization
+- Preparation / implementation of a business process optimization

 Core Process – Characteristics & Influencing Factors